alphamodel/COVID-19-SG/README.md

-# COVID-19-SG
+# Datasets for COVID-19 in Singapore and Malaysia (Updates every 10 minutes)

-Singapore and Malaysia COVID-19 data from multiple data sources such as zaobao.sg and MOH.
-This repository updates *every 10 minutes* if new data is available.
+This repository collects Singapore and Malaysia COVID-19 data from multiple data sources such as zaobao.sg and MOH.
+The updating frequency is *10 minutes*.
 New files for each day are created at 9 AM SGT.
 From April 7th, daily files are created at 1 AM SGT for more frequent checking of the status.

 ## Description